Nicolau Nasoni

+Biography

 Born in San Giovanni Valdarno, Grand Duchy of Tuscany, he received his education in Siena from Giuseppe Nicolo Nasini (1657–1736) from 1713 and 1720.
 During this early period he constructed a catafalque for Ferdinando de Medici in the cathedral of Siena and the triumphal arch for the reception of the new archbishop.
 At the same time he studied architecture and painting while working with his master for the Opera del Duomo di Siena.

 He was then employed, first as a painter in Rome and, between 1723 and 1725, in Malta.
 The new Grand Master of the Order of Malta was a Portuguese nobleman Dom António Manoel de Vilhena.
 Nasoni designed the Mars display for the parade in his honour.
 The theatrical design of this display attracted the attention of Count Francisco Picolomini, who in turn informed the Grand Master.
 Niccoló Nasoni then received a commission to paint the ceilings and corridors of the Magisterial Palace.
 His work was much appreciated and he soon became famous as a decorative painter.
 Nasoni also painted frescoes in other buildings in Malta, such as Palazzo Spinola.

 At the invitation of Jerónimo de Távora e Noronha, the Dean of Porto, Portugal, whose brother Roque de Távora, he had met in Malta, Nasoni moved to Porto in 1723 (or 1725), where he would remain till his death in 1773.